Fair Weather Friends and Friends for a Season

 These relationships are a little harder to tell when they are over because they do not usually end in a bad way.

 Friends come and go in life and if you’re lucky you may have some friendships that will last decades.
-I only have one close friend from high school and the rest of my school friends I would consider as friends for a season.
+I only have one close friend from high school.
+The rest of my school friends I would consider as friends for a season.

-We all have multiple stages in our life that will bring friends that you have something in common with during a specific part of your journey through life.
+We have multiple stages in our life that will bring friends that you have something in common with.
+This is usually during a specific part of your journey through life.
 Work friends change when you change office positions.
 I had fitness friends when I was working towards bodybuilding competitions.
 We all had something in common at that time, so our friendships worked.
 I still consider these people friends, but we are not as close as we once were.

 Moving on from those friendships can be scary and sad but necessary for growth.